mrWh1te/Botmation/src/botmation/actions/README.md

 <h1>Botmation: Actions</h1>

-Bot Actions are async functions that operate on a Puppeteer's `page` with `BotOptions` and optionally `injects` (for whatever is needed).
+Bot actions are async functions that operate on a Puppeteer's `page` with `BotOptions` and optionally `injects` (for whatever is needed).

 Bot Action Interface
 --------------------